Education and Community

 What extra steps can I take to prevent exposure to lead in drinking water?

 An extra precaution you can take to reduce potential exposure is to flush the tap.
-Let the water run from the faucet before using it for drinking or cooking any time the water has gone unused for more than six hours.
+Let the water run from the faucet before using it for drinking or cooking any time the water has gone unused for an extended period (i.e. overnight, or after returning home from a workday).
 This means running the cold water faucet until the water gets noticeably colder, usually about 30 seconds to two minutes.
 This ensures that the water being used is from the main in the street, rather than the water that has been sitting in the home plumbing.

 Do I have a lead service line?

-In 1992, the Commission began a proactive program to remove lead service lines from the water system, and as of November 2005, all known lead service lines have been removed and replaced.
-If you would like to find out when your service line was installed and what material it is made of, please contact us for more information.
+In 1992, the Commission began a proactive program to remove lead service lines from the water system.
+As of November 2005, all known lead service lines in Springfield and Ludlow have been removed and replaced.

 Does the Commission test for lead in drinking water?